03 Oct The Halloween Birthday Party

 T-1 evening – In my kitchen – I prepare everything that can be done in advance so that I’m not rushed to do it in the morning.
 I make a double batch of the shortbread dough (for the shortbread and for the modelling clay activity), I make my pinata cake, and I make my spider cookies.
 The result is amazing!

 T-1 still the evening – Now in my living room – I prepare most of my Halloween decorations.
-I hang up spiders webs above the table, and I set up the bunting garlands to create a crazy decoration.
+I hang up the spiders webs above the table, and I set up the bunting garlands to create a crazy decoration.
 I’m going to make a balloon forest, but I’ll leave that until tomorrow as I don’t want my balloons to deflate throughout the night.

 9 am – I’m ready.
 No costume, no make-up, but still ready.
 In all honesty, I could just stay like this, seeing as I didn’t remove my make-up last night and therefore I have the perfect smoky eye.
 It’s a good look.
 It’s very fashion week 2016.
 It’s all about the gothic look – so in right now.

 9:05 am – I need to concentrate.
 My daughter is becoming impatient.
 She wants to join in, and she begins to make cries that are somewhere between a wolf’s howl and a dying ghost.
 That’s actually pretty accurate.
-I get out all of the treasures: bloody fingers, skull tattoos, witches noses and skeleton lollipops.
+I get out all of the treasures: witch fingers, skull tattoos, witches noses and skeleton lollipops.
 My daughter is left speechless!
 I make separate piles (a pile of sweets, a pile of gifts, a pile of stickers, and a pile of party bags), and my daughter begins to fill the party bags for her little friends.
 This step is optional, as you will understand by the end of the article!

 10 am – I inflate the balloons (I have chosen black,orange and purple ones, as well as black bat shaped ones), I give them to my daughter, who then attaches them to the balloon weights (black to match the theme), and I set the table with orange/back/purple tableware.
 My daughter makes a spooky decoration with sugary eyes.
 It’s really great.
 She then adds spiders of all sizes – Perfection!